section-engineering-education/engineering-education/articles/how-to-replicate-postgresql-database/index.md

 ### Why Replication

-1. **Online Transaction Processing (OLTP) Performance** \- removing reporting query load from OLTP system improves both query time and transaction processing time\.Query time is the time it takes for a database management systems to execute a query which is greatly reduced when using replication\.
-Transaction processing time is a duration it takes for given queries to be executed before a transaction is completed\.
+1. **Online Transaction Processing (OLTP) Performance** -removing reporting query load from OLTP system improves both query time and transaction processing time.
+Query time is the time it takes for database management systems to execute a query which is greatly reduced when using replication.
+Transaction processing time is the duration it takes for given queries to be executed before a transaction is completed.
 2. **Data migration** \- which comes about either through system deployment or change of database server hardware\.
 3. **System Testing in Parallel** \- when upgrading a new system there need to make sure the new system works well with existing data hence need to test with production database copy before deployment\.
 4. **Fault Tolerance** \- in case the main server fails the standby server can act as a server since the contained data is the same\.